t12t/t12t.github.io/src/en/meetup.md

 ## Next meetup

-Our next meetup will be in Malmö on the 30th of November.
-It will be both online and in person.
-If you want to attend in person [rsvp via our meetup group](https://www.meetup.com/t12t-Stockholm).
+In the beginning of 2024, the 16th of January, there will be a meetup in Gothenburg.
+If you want to attend [rsvp via our meetup group](https://www.meetup.com/t12t-Stockholm).
 You will also find more information about the event there!

 ## Safety and inclusion